-A smart trade business owner knows that proper training is crucial for the betterment and growth of their employees.
+A smart trade business owner knows proper training is crucial for the betterment and growth of their employees.
 Sure, your tradesmen may have gone through 3+ years of training at TAFE to learn their trade.
-But once they leave tertiary schooling, that’s where their learning stops, unless you step in.
+Once they leave tertiary schooling, that’s where their learning stops.
+Unless you step in.

 Your staff are the frontline of your business.
-They are the ones that will be dealing with customers & suppliers, completing the work, quoting, following up work, and the list goes on… And one of the best methods to ensure they are doing all these tasks to the highest of standards (your standards) is to develop your team through training programs.
+They’re the ones that will be dealing with customers and suppliers, completing the work, quoting, following up work, and the list goes on.
+One of the best methods to develop your team through training programs.

 In this way, your team are an investment, and a long-term one at that.
 Not only do you need to put new team members through training programs, you also need to ensure older staff are also undergoing refresher training.